Arcadocypriot Greek

-Arcadocypriot, or southern Achaean, was an ancient Greek dialect spoken in Arcadia in the central Peloponnese and in Cyprus.
-Its resemblance to Mycenaean Greek, as it is known from the Linear B corpus, suggests that Arcadocypriot is its descendant.
+Arcadocypriot, or southern Achaean, was an ancient Greek dialect spoken in Arcadia (the central Peloponnese) and Cyprus.
+Its resemblance to Mycenaean Greek, as it is known from the Linear B corpus, indicates that they are closely related to it, and belong to the same dialect group, known as Achaean.

-In Cyprus the dialect was written using solely the Cypriot Syllabary.
+In Cyprus the dialect was written solely using the Cypriot syllabary.
 The most extensive surviving text of the dialect is the Idalion Tablet.
-A significant literary source on the vocabulary comes from the lexicon of 5th century AD grammarian Hesychius.
+A significant literary source on the vocabulary comes from the lexicon of grammarian Hesychius (probably 5th century AD).

 History

-Proto-Arcadocypriot (around 1200 BC) is supposed to have been spoken by Achaeans in the Peloponnese before the arrival of Dorians, so it is also called southern Achaean.
-The isoglosses of the Cypriot and Arcadian dialects testify that the Achaeans had settled in Cyprus.
-As Pausanias reported:
+The prevailing dialect spoken in southern Greece (including Achaea, the Argolid, Laconia, Crete, and Rhodes) at the end of the Bronze Age, was Proto-Arcadocypriot.
+The Mycenaean and Arcadocypriot dialects belong to the same group, known as Achaean.
+Certain common innovations of Arcadian and Cypriot, as attested in the first millennium BC, indicate that they represent vernaculars that had slightly diverged from the Mycenaean administrative language, sometime before a migration to Cyprus, possibly during the 13th or 12th century BC.
+Pausanias reported:

 The establishment happened before 1100 BC.
 With the arrival of Dorians in the Peloponnese, a part of the population moved to Cyprus, and the rest was limited to the Arcadian mountains.